nextcloud/deck/docs/API.md

 #### Update comment {.ep-heading}

 Update a card comment by ID.
+Updating comments is limited to the current user being the same as the comment author specified in the `actorId` of the comment.

+##### Path

 `PUT /cards/{cardId}/comments/{commentId}`{.ep-path}